 It is important that sushi is not kept at room temperature for long, or it will quickly spoil.
 If the sushi has been at room temperature for more than a few hours, it should be tossed and is not worth trying to save for later.

 Leftover sushi is typically brought home from the restaurant in a plastic or Styrofoam takeout container.
 While this may be fine for a short transport, the sushi should be transferred to something more airtight.

 Exposure to air or moisture will make sushi go bad faster.
 Before storing your sushi, ensure it is not resting in liquid.
 It may even help to set it on a paper towel to absorb any excess liquid.

 To best preserve your sushi, it should be wrapped tightly in plastic wrap and stored in an airtight container.
 Then, store your container in the refrigerator.

 Keep in mind: Even when stored in ideal conditions, sushi will not last for very long and should be eaten within 24 hours.

 If you forgot about your leftover sushi at lunch and have realized it has been over a day since you left the restaurant, you may be questioning if it is still good to eat.

 Take a look at the sushi and pay attention to any changes in its color or smell.
 Look for anything that seems off.

-Scent will be a key indicator of spoilage.
-If the sushi smells spoiled or different than a fresh roll, it should be thrown away.
+The scent will be a key indicator of spoilage.
+If the sushi smells spoiled or different from a fresh roll, it should be thrown away.
 With ingredients such as seafood, it is best not to risk it, even if it only seems a little off.